celestinhermez/music-genre-classification/README.md

 7z x fma_small.zip
 ```

-## Modeling
+### Feature Extraction

+Run the notebook which can be found at `data_preprocessing/create_audio_features.ipynb`

+### Exploratory Data Analysis

+Some graphs and general exploratory data analysis can be found at `model_development/exploratory_data_analysis.ipynb`

-### Neural Networks
+### Modeling

+We consider two broad approches: standard machine learning, and deep learning.
+In addition,
+we work both with raw audio and with features informed from music theory research.

+#### Standard Machine Learning

+We can compare various standard machine learning methods and see how they perform on this
+classification task.
+In order to do so, we work with extracted features, either chosen by us
+or from the provided metadata.

+#### Deep Learning

 For this project, we use TensorFlow to build neural networks.
 The goal is to see whether we can
 learn patterns in raw audio.
 This has the advantage of not requiring one to be familiar with
 feature engineering for audio data, which is a specialized field in itself.
+We also see whether
+models built from extracted features perform better

 The notebook to build and extract the model is included.
 A few notes:
 * training was done using GPU on Google Colab.
 This required the use of TFRecord datasets and